62616b61/rpi-workshop-01/README.md

 ## Step 1

-receive raw data from joystick
+parse raw data to more convenient format